Trinity High School (Louisville): Football

 Trinity Shamrocks' football program is statistically the most successful high school football program in Kentucky.
-The team annually hosts a roster of nearly 100 student-athletes, The 29 state championships are the most in the Kentucky High School Athletic Association's history and the program's 600-plus wins put them at the top among programs statewide.
+The team annually hosts a roster of nearly 100 student-athletes, The 30 state championships are the most in the Kentucky High School Athletic Association's history and the program's 600-plus wins put them at the top among programs statewide.

 The program has eight undefeated seasons, a state record 50-game winning streak from 1988 to 1991, and four Mr. Kentucky Football award winners in Keith Calvin (1973), Jeff Brohm (1989), brother Brian Brohm (2003), and James Quick (2012).
-The team has also won three consecutive titles on three separate occasions, first in 1988 to 1990, then again in 2001 to 2003 and then four consecutive seasons from 2005 to 2008.
+The team has also won three consecutive titles on four separate occasions, first in 1988–1990, secondly in 2001–2003, again in 2023–2025, and then four consecutive seasons from 2005 to 2008.
 Trinity plays their home games on Father Harry Jansing Field in R.W.
 Marshall Stadium.

 On December 8, 2007, Trinity sealed the first-ever 6A championship under the newly established class system that implemented six classes instead of the previous four.
 Trinity has now won a title in each of the 3A, 4A and 6A classifications, with the most recent coming in December 2024.
 Success in 2010 and 2011 saw Trinity finish within the top 15 in national polls for the first time in consecutive seasons.
 At the end of the 2011 season, the Shamrocks were named "National Champions" by Rivals.com and Sports Illustrated, among others.